 Conversely, to leave a little more room in your food budget while avoiding the pesticides, there are conventionally grown fruits and vegetables referred to as the “Clean 15“: onions, avocado, sweet corn, pineapple, mango, sweet peas, asparagus, kiwi, cabbage, eggplant, cantaloupe, watermelon, grapefruit, sweet potato, honeydew melon.

+TIP: Here’s a side-by-side, printable shoppers guide.
 If you forget the shoppers guide at home, another way to stay close to this list is to determine whether you intend to peel it.
 If you eat the skin, organic is the way to go.

 Cooking icon, Julia Child, was once asked for advice about saving money on groceries.
 Her response was, “learn to cook.”
-Often, produce will spoil in the crisper or leftovers are discarded because of lack of knowledge about how to store, freeze, or utilize the items.
+Often, produce will spoil in the crisper, or leftovers are discarded because of a lack of knowledge about how to store, freeze, or utilize the items.